 Injuries in warehouses are over 3X higher than the average for all industries.
+Therefore it is important that staff receive suitable training so they know how to work safely.
 The Warehouse Safety course educates staff how to work safety in warehouses.

 DURATION | 40 minutes